 - Sacral SCIs.
 These types of spinal cord injuries affect the hips, buttocks, and thighs.
 Encompassing the S1 to S5 vertebrae, patients are most likely able to walk but may experience loss of bladder control.

-The SCI attorneys at McGowan, Hood & Felder, LLC can work with your medical team to establish the level and type of your injury to ensure you secure the right amount of compensation for your losses and damages.
+The SCI attorneys at McGowan, Hood, Felder & Phillips, LLC can work with your medical team to establish the level and type of your injury to ensure you secure the right amount of compensation for your losses and damages.

 What are the signs and symptoms of spinal cord injury?

 When the spinal cord cannot communicate with the brain, which is what happens in an SCI, the body can lose the ability to perform many essential functions.
 Symptoms of an SCI may present immediately after the trauma or take a few days to symptomize after the physical shock wears off.
 These symptoms can include:

 - Burning sensation